Vision / Mission

-The idea was simple to build a boat that would both be an attraction and transport guests to beautiful forest and villages.
+The idea was simple: to build a boat that would both be an attraction and would transport guests to beautiful forest and villages.

-Their idea took over two years to come to fruition as they worked to fund it and find the expertise needed to design and convert a traditional Kalimanan river boat known as a Rangkan into the beautiful boat she is today.
+Their idea took over two years to come to fruition as they worked to fund it and find the expertise needed to design and convert a traditional Kalimanan river boat known as a Rangkan, into beautiful boat.

-Designed by a French marine architect, with building works overseen by a British boat builder.
-The boat builder was hired to organise and improve the capacity of a local boatbuilding team.
+Originally designed by a French marine architect, boat builders were hired to organise and improve the capacity of a local boatbuilding teams.

-Perusing through comments in the guest book it is clear that they’re vision, perseverance and hard work is greatly appreciated by their guests.
+Perusing through comments in our guest book it is clear that the founders’ vision, perseverance and hard work is greatly appreciated by their guests.